 People with fixed mindsets believe that abilities are innate, fixed, and cannot be developed.

-The fixed mindset people have a hard time dealing with failures or defeat because they are more likely to project failures onto their personality.
+With a fixed mindset, people have a hard time dealing with failures or defeat because they are more likely to project failures onto their personalities.

 On the other hand, the growth mindset group believes that abilities or skills are acquirable through persistent action, effort, and hard work.